-Enablers

-- The reputation of Scottish universities helps attract global talent. - There has been an uptick in international students, primarily postgraduates, post-Brexit. - There are a lot of opportunities in University spin-offs, i.e. in Life Sciences.
+Enablers Universities The reputation of Scottish universities helps attract global talent.
+There has been an uptick in international students, primarily postgraduates, post-Brexit.
+There are a lot of opportunities in University spin-offs, i.e. in Life Sciences.
+Affordability • Scotland is more affordable than London which can attract international talent.

-Affordability

-• Scotland is more affordable than London which can attract international talent.
 Scotland also offers significant returns on investment which can attract investors also.

-• Highlighting attractive sectors to invest in - i.e. where Scotland has competitive advantages - will help attract global investment and global talent.
+Perception • Highlighting attractive sectors to invest in - i.e. where Scotland has competitive advantages - will help attract global investment and global talent.
+Collaboration • Collaboration is needed between industry, academic providers, and government - it gives confidence to investors.